-- 3.1 There is considerable risk within the care home market as prices rise in line with demand. - 3.2 We need to be clear about our strategic plan and commonly work towards it using all partners and internal parts of the council.
-Torbay Council has a published Market position statement 20021-24 (available on our website) that sets out to our providers our plan moving forward.
+- 3.1 There is risk within the care home market, as operating costs continue to rise.
+Strategic commissioners within the Council have commissioned an independent provider to review and evaluate current fee rates in the Torbay and to assist with the development of a fair and consistent fee structure across a range of different levels of care home provision.
+This is a key area of focus for our local transformation programme. - 3.2 Torbay Council has a published Market position statement 20021-24 (that is currently being updated) that sets out to our providers our plan moving forward.
 The Three main approaches being 1.
 Increase use of Enabling housing-based models.
 2. Increase the number of people maintaining the own independence (advice, guidance, voluntary/community support, use of equipment and/or tech to meet needs in the first instance).
-And thirdly (3) reduce the systemic use of residential care to meet social care needs by prevention or delay. - 3.3 Our risk share agreement with the NHS relies on us finding cost effective and sustainable ways to meet peoples care needs.
-We are reliant on each other to ensure best practice and outcomes for people are also the most cost effective.
-The Council is committed to working in a way that promotes well-being, independence and recovery.
+And thirdly (3) reduce the systemic use of residential care to meet social care needs by having a stronger focus on reablement to prevent or delay admission into long-term residential care. - 3.3 Our risk share agreement with the NHS relies on us finding cost effective and sustainable ways to meet peoples care needs.
+The Council remains committed to working in a way that promotes well-being, independence and recovery.